The Absolute Best Things to Do in Jacksonville, FL

 What to Do

 Jacksonville is big—like, really big.
-Measuring 840 square miles, it’s one of the largest cities in the continental U.S. Which means there are tons of neighborhoods to keep you busy the entire time you’re in town.
+Measuring 840 square miles, it’s one of the largest cities in the continental U.S. which means there are tons of neighborhoods to keep you busy the entire time you’re in town.
 One of our favorites is the Riverside-Avondale district, which includes a cool area called Five Points, lined with funky boutiques, bars and coffee shops.
-The Cummer Museum of Art & Gardens is nearby, displaying one of the largest collections of Meissen porcelain in the world.
-Then there’s Brooklyn (yep, just like in NYC), an up-and-coming suburban neighborhood that’s home to the largest 3-D mural in the world.
-You’ll alsowant to wander through the Doro District, where several industrial buildings from the early 20th century have been transformed into a center for art, food and drink (there’s a craft brewery and distillery on site).
+The Cummer Museum of Art & Gardens is also nearby, displaying one of the largest collections of Meissen porcelain in the world.
+Otherwise, take a page out of Visit Jacksonville’s guidebook and choose one of the many local walking tours to get a taste of all the area has to offer, from public art and architecture to African American heritage and even film history.
+(Hey, did you know Jacksonville was once nicknamed “the world’s winter film capital”?)

 What to See

-Jacksonville boasts the largest urban park system in the country, so you’ll probably want to spend a great deal of your trip outside.
-We suggest visiting Cary State Forest first.
+Jacksonville boasts the largest urban park system in the country—with more than 80,000 acres of parks, including three national, seven state and more than 400 city parks—so you’ll probably want to spend a great deal of your trip outside.
+(Pro tip: Use this explorer guide to help you experience it all.)
+Either way, we suggest visiting Cary State Forest first.
 One of Florida’s original state forests, it has running and hiking trails that wind through wetlands and a cypress swamp.
 Besides green spaces, Jacksonville is sprinkled with art installations all over town, from dozens of public murals and other works to the CoRK Arts District, which features 80,000 square feet of artist studios and galleries.